 "His current athletic condition, however, would require a medium to long period of specific individual work, which is not compatible with the needs of the club."

-Inter has been desperately seeking cover for its forward positions ever since Diego Milito was ruled out for the season with a knee injury, and has also been linked with the likes of Angelos Charisteas and Ruud van Nistelrooy.
+Inter have been seeking cover for their forward positions ever since Diego Milito was ruled out for the season with a knee injury, and have also been linked with the likes of Angelos Charisteas and Ruud van Nistelrooy.